mrkishi/veonim/debug-notes.md

 # debug notes lol

 ## todo
+- handle termination of debugger - from debugger
+- handle termination of debugger - by user
 - when loading extensions, if a value starts and ends with %, this means that it's an i18n and we need to parse package.nls.json to get the actual english text value